opencog/learn/scm/gram-class/README.md

 important particulars.
 Exactly how this can be done best is the grand mystery, the grand question, quest of the code here.

-As noted above, something called 'union and overlap' merging were aleady explored, and found wanting.
+As noted above, something called 'union and overlap' merging were already explored, and found wanting.
 An 'in-group, private club' algo is being currently explored.
 The generic information-theoretic foundations of merging remain opaque and unknown (but I'm trying to figure them out.)